A lower bound for the double slice genus: Construction of the lower bound

 \section{Construction of the lower bound}

-In this section, we will establish a lower bound for the double slice genus of a knot $K\subset S^3$.
-This bound comes from studying $\Sigma(K)$, the two-fold branched cover of $S^3$ along $K$, and we expect similar bounds can be defined using $n$-fold branched cover for a general $n$.
-More concretely, we first derive a lower bound by examining the singular homology of $\Sigma(K)$ in Subsection 2.1.
-After that, in Subsection 2.2 we study the Casson-Gordon invariants of $\Sigma(K)$, leading to other lower bounds.
-However, as it will be clear, these lower bounds are always trivial when applied independently.
-Nevetheless, they can be combined to give a nontrivial lower bound for the double slice genus.
-Finally, we prove Theorem \ref{thm1} in Subsection 2.4.
+In this section, we construct a lower bound for the double slice genus and use it prove Theorem \ref{thm1}.
+This bound comes from studying $\Sigma(K)$, the two-fold branched cover of $S^3$ along a knot $K$ (we expect similar bounds can be defined using higher order branched covers): we first derive a lower bound in terms of the singular homology of $\Sigma(K)$ in Subsection 2.1, and then study the Casson-Gordon invariants of $\Sigma(K)$ to give other lower bounds in Subsection 2.2, finally we combine the bounds in Subsection 2.1-2.2 to give the desired lower bound in Subsection 2.3.
+In Subsection 2.4, we prove Theorem \ref{thm1}.